ryans5903/ChessProject/README.md

-**IMPORTANT:** This repository has been deprecated and archived.
-Please use the one hosted [here](https://github.com/solarwinds/ChessProject).

-# Solarwinds MSP Technical Exercise - ChessProject
+# N-able Technical Exercise - ChessProject

-Welcome to the technical exercise used to assess candidates for Developer roles at Solarwinds MSP.
+Welcome to the technical exercise used to assess candidates for Developer roles at N-able.

 You can carry out this exercise in your own time, in your IDE of choice.